-4.1 Introducing the E-safeguarding policy to pupils
+4.1 Introducing the e-Safeguarding policy to pupils

-E-safeguarding rules will be displayed in the IT suite and discussed with the pupils at the start of each year.
-Pupils will be informed that network and Internet use will be monitored.
+E-Safeguarding rules will be discussed with the pupils at the start of each year and revisited with children throughout the year.
+Pupils will be informed that network and internet use will be monitored.